albertoruibal/carballo/readme.md

 It scores 2513 ELO points at BT2630 tests in my Intel Core i7-3667U CPU @ 2.00GHz.
 It also solves 291 positions of the 300 WinAtChess test (at 5 seconds each).
-His real strength is about 2200 ELO points.
+His real strength is about 2200 ELO points, you can check his tournament ranking at http://www.computerchess.org.uk/ccrl/

 Authors
 =======